compsysmed/academic-kickstart/content/post/digger_paper/index.md

 #authors =

-tags = ["DIGGER", "alternative splicing", "Publications"] summary = "A preprint of the paper regarding the BiCoN tool (Biclustering Constrained by Networks) is now available on bioRxiv."
+tags = ["DIGGER", "alternative splicing", "Publications"] summary = "We are happy to announce the publication of the article for the DIGGER tool in *Nucleic Acids Research*."

 # Projects (optional).
 #   Associate this post with one or more of your projects.